-My dad likes to say that I was the youngest travelling baby he’s ever known because at 2 weeks old my parents strapped me in a car seat and headed to the Bay Area from our home in Las Vegas, NV.
+My parents like to say that I was the youngest travelling baby he’s ever known because at 2 weeks old my parents strapped me in a car seat and headed to the Bay Area from our home in Las Vegas, NV.
 We were visiting his family for the holidays, so maybe that explains my willingness to travel great distances to be with the ones I love.
 I’ve done it since I was born… and haven’t seemed to stop.

-Now I won’t complain.
 I’ll share with you the amazing food I’ve tasted, the friends I’ve gotten to hug, and the views that have left me breathless.
 Sometimes I do miss sitting at home on a quiet Sunday, but I wouldn’t trade my journey and wild times for anything.
 Especially not LA traffic!

 Travelling is such a privilege.
 When we travel, we are enlightened and awakened.
 Our norms may be challenged, but that just means we’re presented with the chance to grow.
 Uncovering a new place gives us the opportunity to see sights unseen, feel history, meet amazing people and taste foreign foods.
 I don’t take it for granted and I feel blessed to have been to the places I’ve been.